KdotJPG/Hex-Fractal-Region-Generator/README.md

 # Extensions

 ## Infinite Grid
 It would be straightforward to extend this to an infinite grid.
 Divide the grid into compressed-square / rhombic patches, that overlap on just the padding (the +1 in step 1).
 Maintain a cache of patches.
 Have the sampler identify the current patch, then load or generate it.
 Discard old / infrequently used patches from the cache when appropriate, as part of this step.
-Replace Math.random with a hash function that always produces the same value for a given coordinate.
+Replace java.util.random with a hash function that always produces the same value for a given coordinate.

 ## Higher Dimensions
 It could be generalized to higher dimensions, using either the A or A* lattice as a generalization of the triangular lattice.
 See: Simplex or OpenSimplex noise.